denten-books/plain-text/1-chapter.md

 toast-making, the toaster will still carry the action of making toast to its logical conclusion.

-Delay and displacement of human will reside at the heart of humanity's unease with computation.
-But, note that such remote volitional properties are not confined to the autonomous movement of mechanisms.
+Delay and displacement of human will reside at the center of humanity's unease with computation.
+But, note that such remote volitional properties are not confined to the autonomous movement of mechanisms---and that is also Moreno's insight, which places books and robots on the same plane of analysis.
 The problem of symbolic displacement presents itself already in the invention of writing.

-Recall for example the famous *pharmakon* passage from Plato's *Phaedrus*, discussed so eloquently in Jacques Derrida's *Dissemination*.
+Recall for example the famous *pharmakon* passage from Plato's *Phaedrus*, discussed eloquently in Jacques Derrida's *Dissemination*.
 At the conclusion of the dialog, King Thamus objects to the technology (*ta tekhnēs*) of the written word, as he believes it will foster forgetfulness in the people who use it.
 Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], through othered marks [*allotrion tupōn*] will diminish their intrinsic [*endothen